ImAleeexx/streamlink-drm/README.md

 This streamlink build adds a --decryption_key parameter to decrypt dash content protected by DRM such as ClearKey 😉

+**Update 18/03/2023 : ** Added a --decryption_key_2 parameter to decrypt the second track such as audio tracks.
+The --decryption_key parameter is required to use this param.

 The main purpose of streamlink is to avoid resource-heavy and unoptimized websites, while still allowing the user to enjoy various streamed content.

 Streamlink is a fork of the [Livestreamer][livestreamer] project.